brakluner/BeachThemeTedWebWorld/README.md

 Beach themed version of my static website.
 Andrew Bjork helped collaborate in the later process of making this, and it may replace the current 'Ted Web World'.
-I like to include it as a demo highlighting my interest in working with different themes
+I like to include it as a demo highlighting my interest in working with different themes.
+Deployed at https://tedwedworldbeach.herokuapp.com/